Strategy Complexity of Limsup and Liminf Threshold Objectives in Countable MDPs, with Applications to Optimal Expected

-A related problem is to maximize the \emph{expected} $\limsup$ (resp.\ $\liminf$) of the runs.
-Unlike for the threshold objective, an optimal strategy to maximize the \emph{expected} $\limsup$ (resp.\ $\liminf$) could accept a a high probability of a negative $\limsup$ (resp.\ $\liminf$), provided that the remaining runs have a huge positive $\limsup$ (resp.\ $\liminf$).
+A related problem is to maximize the \emph{expected} $\limsup$ (resp.\ $\liminf$) of the daily payoffs in the runs.
+This corresponds to nonleavable gambling problems \cite[Section 4]{MaitraSudderth:DiscreteGambling}.
+Unlike for the threshold objective, an optimal strategy to maximize the \emph{expected} $\limsup$ (resp.\ $\liminf$) could accept a high probability of a negative $\limsup$ (resp.\ $\liminf$), provided that the remaining runs have a huge positive $\limsup$ (resp.\ $\liminf$).
 It was shown in \cite{Sudderth:2020} that optimal strategies for the expected $\limsup$, if they exist, can be chosen as deterministic Markov.
-Threshold objectives and expected $\limsup$/$\liminf$ objectives are closely related; see below and \Cref{sec:connections,sec:expected}.
+Threshold objectives and expected $\limsup$/$\liminf$ objectives are closely related; see \Cref{sec:connections,sec:expected}.

-\paragraph{Finite vs.\ Infinite MDPs.} If an MDP has only finitely many transitions, then the connection of $\limsup$ (resp.\ $\liminf$) threshold objectives to B\"uchi (resp.\ co-B\"uchi) objectives holds even for real-valued rewards, since only finitely many different numbers appear in the MDP.
-In contrast, for countably infinite MDPs, the $\limsup$ (resp.\ $\liminf$) are strictly more general than B\"uchi (resp.\ co-B\"uchi); cf.~\Cref{sec:connections}.
-Moreover, optimal strategies need not exist (not even for much simpler objectives like reachability), $\eps$-optimal (resp.\ optimal) strategies can require infinite memory, and computational problems are not defined in general, since a countable MDP need not be finitely presented \cite{KMSW2017}.